-Entry into Prior Purchase Agreement
+Entry into 2020 ELOC Agreement

-In February 2019, the Company entered into a purchase agreement (the "Prior Purchase Agreement") with Lincoln Park Capital Fund, LLC ("Lincoln Park") which provided that, upon the terms and subject to the conditions and limitations set forth therein, the Company previously could sell to Lincoln Park up to \$15.0 million of shares of common stock from time to time over the 36-month term of the Prior Purchase Agreement, and upon execution of the Prior Purchase Agreement the Company issued an additional 120,200 shares of common stock to Lincoln Park as commitment shares in accordance with the closing conditions within the Prior Purchase Agreement.
-Concurrently with entering into the Prior Purchase Agreement, the Company also entered into a registration rights agreement with Lincoln Park pursuant to which the Company agreed to register the sale of the shares of common stock that have been and may be issued to Lincoln Park under the Prior Purchase Agreement pursuant to the Company's existing shelf registration statement on Form S-3 or a new registration statement.
-As of December 31, 2019, the Company has sold 3,401,271 shares of common stock to Lincoln Park under the Prior Purchase Agreement for approximately \$5.4 million in gross proceeds.
-In February 2020, and in connection with entering into the Purchase Agreement (see discussion below), the Company terminated the Prior Purchase Agreement.
+In February 2020, the Company entered into a purchase agreement for an equity line of credit (the "2020 ELOC Agreement") with Lincoln Park which provides that, upon the terms and subject to the conditions and limitations set forth therein, the Company may sell to Lincoln Park up to \$4.0 million of shares of common stock from time to time over the 12-month term of the 2020 ELOC Agreement, and upon execution of the 2020 ELOC Agreement the Company issued an additional 19,289 shares of common stock to Lincoln Park as commitment shares in accordance with the closing conditions within the 2020 ELOC Agreement.
+Concurrently with entering into the 2020 ELOC Agreement, the Company also entered into a registration rights agreement with Lincoln Park (the "2020 ELOC Registration Rights Agreement") pursuant to which the Company agreed to register the sale of the shares of common stock that have been and may be issued to Lincoln Park under the 2020 ELOC Agreement pursuant to the Company's existing shelf registration statement on Form S-3 or a new registration statement.
+In May 2020, the Company reached the maximum allowable shares to be issued under the Current Registration Statement of 579,260 shares (inclusive of the 19,289 commitment shares) as defined in Section 2(f)(i) of the 2020 ELOC Agreement and therefore cannot issue additional shares under the 2020 ELOC Agreement.
+As of December 31, 2020, the Company has sold 559,971 shares of common stock to Lincoln Park (exclusive of the 19,289 commitment shares) under the 2020 ELOC Agreement for gross proceeds of approximately \$2.3 million.